pmatte/appsreadynext-nodejs-msi/README.md

 ## Requirements

-1. Create an Azure Database for MySQL resource.
+1. Create an Azure Database for MySQL resource and disable Enforce SSL option.
 2. Create an Azure KeyVault resource.
 3. Create a secret for your KeyVault.
 4. Create a NodeJS Linux web app.